Taghreed-Alzahrani/Basket-Analysis/README.md

 Included Files:
-Basket_Analysis_task.ipynb: A notebook containing Python. market_Report.pdf: A report about the task.
+Basket_Analysis_task.ipynb: A notebook containing Python. market_Report.pdf: A report about the task. filtered_association_rules1.csv: after running the code here are the filtered rules to in a CSV file

 Dataset:
 This dataset contains transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based non-store online retailer that primarily sells unique all-occasion gifts.
 Many customers are wholesalers.